My name is Anita Johnson and being a full-time Uber driver was NOT my idea or plan.

 My grown son was a regular Atlanta Uber rider and had been insisting for months that I sign up to drive; I finally did in June, 2016.

 Life as I knew it in Florida had been imploding for well over 6 months due to loss of significant online client income.
 And money was like magic because I never knew when it was going to show up or how.
 Still I continued to resist the idea of returning to Atlanta because I wanted nothing to do with Atlanta’s traffic!
 Even so, I contacted Uber to request that my city be switched from Daytona Beach to Atlanta.

 On July 11, I found myself back in the ATL.
 Within 5 days I was blessed with a J-O-B that I thought would provide steady and consistent income.
 After commuting 2-3 hours to, and from, work for 30 days (meaning being offline 12-14 hours and doing online client work before or after the J-O-B) , I destroyed a 38 year relationship by giving the J-O-B back and opting to drive for Uber instead!

 No one asked me to create this site, and it’s quite possible, some may not approve.
-However, this is MY experience, and I have shared it in an effort to help spread the good news for rideshare drivers.
+However, this is MY experience, and I have shared it in an effort to help spread the good news for rideshare drivers and riders.
 All the information I have learned about the rideshare industry since discovering the new ride-hail service is here because it was originally documented and shared on Facebook somewhere.